Presidents pro tempore of the Connecticut Senate

-The Lieutenant Governor of Connecticut serves as the President of the Connecticut Senate, but only casts a vote if required to break a tie.
-In his or her absence, the President Pro Tempore of the Connecticut Senate presides.
+The Lieutenant Governor of Connecticut serves as the President of the Connecticut State Senate, but only casts a vote if required to break a tie.
+When the lieutenant governor is absent, the President Pro Tempore of the Connecticut Senate presides.
 The President pro tempore is elected by the majority party caucus followed by confirmation of the entire Senate through a Senate Resolution.
 The President pro tempore is the chief leadership position in the Senate.
 The Senate majority and minority leaders are elected by their respective party caucuses.

 The current President pro tempore of the Connecticut Senate is Martin M. Looney, a Democrat who has served since 2015.